rugbyprof/4883-Programming_Techniques/Assignments/A05/README.md

 #### Output

 If your still struggling with solving the problem, you can start on the output.
 You don't need to have a full solution to work on formatting your output.
 And by the time you get your output formatted you may have some ideas ?!?
-Hopefully, anyway as it's only delaying the inevitable.
+Hopefully anyway, as it's only delaying the inevitable.
 On a good note, at least you're at a point where you have all of the busy work done, and you can concentrate on ~~Googling~~ solving the problem.

 Obviously, if you already have a solid idea for solving the problem, then get at it!
 Just don't discount the importance of the output.
-IT could simply be a trivial matter of writing data to stdout.
-Or it could totally change your approach to solving the problem!
+It could simply be a trivial matter of writing data to stdout.
+Or the specified output could totally change your approach to solving the problem!
 I've had more than one problem do this to me.
-It was a problem that cars arrived at some time and queued up.
+It was a problem where cars arrived at time `x, x+1, x+2 ...` and queued up.
 They were processed, and then left.
 However they didn't leave in the same order that they arrived!
 It wasn't an easy fix, and I had to rethink my whole approach.
-The moral is don't assume anything!
+The moral is don't make hasty assumptions.
+Before totally committing to a solution, make sure you've gone through the whole problem.

-#### How Do We Solve Problems?
+#### Is The A Magic Solution?

 When you figure out the solution to solving all problems, let me know!